rama270677/pvslib/README.md

 # Quick Installation

-The following instructions assume that the NASALib is located in the directory `<pvsdir>/nasalib`.
+The following instructions assume that NASALib is located in the directory `<pvsdir>/nasalib`.

 ## 1) Add this directory to the environment variable `PVS_LIBRARY_PATH`